chickenT1000/Elmetron-Data-Capture/docs/OPERATOR_PLAYBOOK.md

 ## Daily Startup Checklist
 1. Connect the CX-505 and verify the display shows the target measurement mode (pH, conductivity, O2, etc.).
-2. Run `python cx505_capture_service.py --config config/app.toml --protocols config/protocols.toml --health-api-port 8050 --watchdog-timeout 30 --health-log`.
+2. Double-click `start.bat` in the project root to open the Elmetron Launch Monitor.
+It starts the capture service, launches the Service Health UI, and opens the dashboard once both are healthy.
-3. Launch the dashboard (`cd ui && npm start` with `VITE_HEALTH_BASE_URL=http://127.0.0.1:8050`) so Service Health reflects the live meter.
+3. Wait for the monitor to show "All services online", then click **OK** to close it.
+(If automation fails, fall back to the manual commands listed in Appendix A.)
-4. Wait for `ServiceRunner` to report `status=running` and `watchdog=healthy` (stdout unless `--quiet`) and confirm the Service Health > Overview card shows the same state.
+4. Confirm the Service Health > Overview card reports `status=running` and `watchdog=healthy`.
-5. Confirm the first session appears in `data/elmetron.sqlite` (table `sessions`) using `sqlite3`, DB Browser for SQLite, or the dashboard's Recent Sessions list.
+5. Verify the first session appears in `data/elmetron.sqlite` (table `sessions`) using `sqlite3`, DB Browser, or the dashboard's Recent Sessions list.
 6. Record the session identifier in the lab logbook.

 ## Handshake & Poll Reference